 Celebrating 25 Years of RU Women & Politics

 Rutgers Women & Politics celebrated its 25th anniversary with a Critical Perspectives symposium published in 2013 in Politics & Gender, the official journal of the Women, Gender, and Politics Section of the American Political Science Association.
 Introduced by founding faculty member, Professor Susan J. Carroll, the symposium featured contributions from Program graduates Claire Snyder-Hall, Nikol G. Alexander-Floyd, Ronnee Schreiber, Cristina Beltrán, Kate Bedford, Rose Corrigan, and Debra J. Liebowitz.

 Celebrating 10 Years of RU Women & Politics

-The Program celebrated 10 years of Women & Politics with an event at the Eagleton Institute in 1996.
+The Program celebrated its first 10 years with a reception in 1996 at the Eagleton Institute.